4 reviews

 Is this holiday for you?

-This 2 week Camino is perfect for those looking to take on a spiritual challenge, your first long distance route or those who simply desire to see the quieter side of Portugal away, from the busy beaches of the south and discover Galicia and all its splendid traditions.
-Guided by the traditional scallop shells and your route notes, you should be comfortable walking for 5-6 hours a day and an avera …
+This two-week Camino is perfect for those looking to take on a spiritual challenge, their first long distance route, or for those who simply want to see the quieter side of Portugal away from the busy beaches of the south, and to discover Galicia and all its splendid traditions.
+Guided by the traditional scallop shells and your route notes, you should be comfortable walking for around 5-6 hours …

 Why KE?